sk3ske/skeske-sc-demo/README.md

 Usage
 -
+To *install* the app, run the command `npm install` inside the top-level folder.

 To *run* the app in development mode, run the command `npm start` inside the top-level folder.
 Open http://localhost:3000 to view it in a browser.

 To *deploy* the app, use the command `npm run build`, which will build the app to the `build` folder.
 This will bundle React in production mode and optimize for performance.